Bathe With an Ostomy-The Easy Way

 - A Medline Wipe Protectant Skin Sureprep-to treat the area around the stoma before adhering the wafer to your skin

-- A hair dryer to dry the area thoroughly before you apply the new ostomer wafer and pouch set
+- A hair dryer to dry the area thoroughly before you apply the new ostomy wafer and pouch set

-So it is easy to see that just in the preparation area that one choice is much easier that doing the other choice.
+So it is easy to see that just in the preparation area that one choice is much easier than doing the other choice.

 If You Need A Reason To Pick Choice 2

-The stoma is usually only open to air and water etc only an average of less than 30 minutes every week.
+The stoma is usually only open to air and water etc only an average of fewer than 30 minutes every week.
 It would do me some good to expose it to the elements.
-HaHa 😲
+HaHa?

 Most Important Benefit of Open Air Exposure

 I seriously do see benefits to you to get your skin out there and put it into normally natural human situations.
-Skin does belong with open air and with open exposure happening to it.
+Skin does belong in the open air and with open exposure happening to it.

 I am committing to having healthier skin around my stoma.
 As you can see the area close to a stoma is indeed very different looking.
-Any picture I have ever seem of stomas, plus seeing my own all the time, the is real.
+Any picture I have ever seen of stomas, plus seeing my own all the time, is real.

 You will notice that there is a purple pale color that is close to the stoma center.